 Below you can find answers to some of the other questions you may have about the program.
 Please also read the Applicant Information Pack to see if the answer to your questions is there.

-If you have a question that isn’t answered in the FAQs below or in the Applicant Information Pack, please email our Project Officer, Ainslie.
-Please note that Ainslie is part time and will take 2-3 business days to respond to your email.
+If you have a question that isn’t answered in the FAQs below or in the Applicant Information Pack, please email our Project Officer Ainslie at firstname.lastname@example.org.
+Please note that Ainslie is part time and may take 2-3 business days to respond to your email.

 We are looking for autistic people who are motivated to make a positive change in their communities and interested in exploring and develop their leadership skills to help them to do so.
 This means we aren’t looking for a set amount of leadership experience.